jeanreye4/tic-tac-toe/readme.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #1: Build a Game with HTML, CSS and JavaScript

-For your first project, you'll be creating a familiar game using HTML, CSS and JS!
+For your fourth project, you'll be creating a familiar game using HTML, CSS and JS!
 Please choose one of the following options:

 - **Tower of Hanoi**